farzad1132/farzad1132.github.io/content/post/raft-implementation-go/index.md

 # Final notes

 - Do not block on any interface to upper-level services, such as the state machine, that are using Raft for distributed consensus.
 This is important because you don't know how these upper-level services might use this interface.
 - Do not forget about careful logging.
 Otherwise, debugging such complex distributed systems would be almost impossible.
-More about logging in the [Lab's page](http://nil.csail.mit.edu/6.5840/2023/labs/lab-raft.html) [my solutions repository](https://github.com/farzad1132/mit-6.5840-lab-implementation).
+More about logging in the [Lab's page](http://nil.csail.mit.edu/6.5840/2023/labs/lab-raft.html) and [my solutions repository](https://github.com/farzad1132/mit-6.5840-lab-implementation).

 If you had any questions or notes regarding the implementation of this post, please don't hesitate to let me know via email or any other contact point.